 Altrincham, Aylesbury, Birkenhead, Birmingham, Bournemouth, Camberley, Cardiff, Carlisle, Chichester, Cirencester, Cwmbran, Darlington, Doncaster, Edinburgh Frasers, Epsom, Grimsby, High Wycombe, Hull, Leamington Spa, Lincoln, London Oxford Street, London King Willam Street, Middlesbrough, Milton Keynes, Plymouth, Shrewsbury, Skipton, Swindon, Telford, Wolverhampton, Worcester.

-House of Fraser is the latest of a line of retailers, including Debenhams, Mothercare and Selecta that have posted disappointing results post Christmas and in the case of Selecta have been rescued via a CVA.
-Next was a notable exception but they have always had a very strong mail order/internet business which has supported their overall business.
+House of Fraser is the latest of a line of retailers, Mothercare, Selecta, New Look and Carpetright, that have or hope to be been rescued via a CVA.
 The main issue is that many retailers have failed to adapt to the new market with the discounters, such as Primark, growing rapidly and changing shopping habits - most notably the shift to online.

 If you are an employee of House of Fraser then read our guide for employees setting out your rights and what to expect

 Expensive High Street stores can be cut back provided that the lease allows for early termination.
 If not the only way out is to surrender the lease that can be very expensive or use a company voluntary arrangement (CVA).

 A CVA allows the retailer to determine its lease obligations which can greatly help the company's cashflow.
 It should be remembered that a CVA can be used for any type of business that has regular income.
 It is popular with retailers due to the fact that rents are one of the biggest costs of these kind of businesses.

 It remains to be seen what will happen but given the massive change facing retailers it may well be that High Street rents are simply too high and do not reflect the current market.